anojndr/RAG-Forge/DOCS.md

 go run main.go
 ```

 The server will log its startup status, port, and available endpoints to the console.
-It now runs on port **8086**.
+It runs on port **8086**.

 ## API Reference